 You could even add to complexity by using it as a beginning activity for a unit on Simple machines.
 Then you are connecting two aspects of science and dance.

-You could explore Matter and investigate the chemical change and the physical change using Contrast as a choreographic devise in dance to illustrate these.
+You could explore Matter, investigating chemical and physical change, using Contrast as a choreographic devise in dance to illustrate.

 Photosynthesis also has elements that are fantastic for look at Dynamics in Dance.
 Water, sunlight, carbon dioxide, chlorophyll, chloroplasts and the actions of absorbing and release in response to each other is engaging and creative.